-This first example leads the user through the steps that are necessary to generate the input runstream files for AERMET and run AERMET using only NWS data.
-This example is divided into four steps and a separate runstream for each of these steps is presented and discussed below.
-The runstreams will illustrate the basic requirements for each stage.
-The function and purpose of each record in the runstream will be described in the context of the desired processing.
+This first example leads the user through the steps that are necessary to generate the input control files for AERMET and run AERMET using only NWS data.
+This example is divided into four steps and a separate control for each of these steps is presented and discussed below.
+The control files will illustrate the basic requirements for each stage.
+The function and purpose of each record in the control files will be described in the context of the desired processing.

 Before reading the discussion of the keywords and output for this example, we recommend running AERMET to generate the output files - the message files, the summary reports, and the meteorological data output.
-The four steps and associated runstream files to generate the meteorological data for AERMOD for this example include:
+The four steps and associated control files to generate the meteorological data for AERMOD for this example include:

-- 1. extract and QA NWS hourly surface observations (Stage 1): EX1-SF.INP - 2. extract and QA NWS twice-daily upper air soundings (Stage 1): EX1-UA.INP

-- 3. combine these two types of data into 24-hour blocks of data (Stage 2): EX1-MRG.INP - 4. process the combined data to produce the meteorological input for AERMOD (Stage 3): EX1-ST3.INP.
+- 1. Extract and QA NWS hourly surface observations (Stage 1): EX1-SF.INP - 2.
+Extract and QA NWS twice-daily upper air soundings (Stage 1): EX1-UA.INP - 3.
+Combine these two types of data into 24-hour blocks of data (Stage 2): EX1-MRG.INP - 4.
+Process the combined data to produce the meteorological input for AERMOD (Stage 3): EX1-ST3.INP.

 AERMET is a DOS-based program and is run from the command prompt on computers running a version of Microsoft Windows.
-As previously stated, AERMET assumes that the filename of the runstream read by AERMET during each stage of processing is named 'AERMET.INP,' and each stage requires at least one separate runstream file.
-Therefore, each runstream should be stored with a unique name and copied to the filename 'AERMET.INP' prior to running each stage.
-In this example, there are two separate runstream files for Stage 1 in order to demonstrate the extraction and QA of the NWS surface data and upper air sounding data independently from one another.
-The syntax for running AERMET is:
+In this example, there are two separate control files for Stage 1 to demonstrate the extraction and QA of the NWS surface data and upper air sounding data independently from one another.
+The syntax for running AERMET is as follows: